When in life is a person's sexual orientation

 They often feel like a man trapped in a female body, or vice-versa.
 This is an

-extremely rare condition, affecting only one person among tens of thousands of
+extremely rare condition, affecting perhaps three person among a thousand

 diagnostic criteria for mental illnesses and disorders lists criteria for